North East England 1920-1938

 1931 – Jarrow unemployment

 About 80 per cent of Jarrow’s workforce is unemployed.
-This is because of a slump in demand caused by the end of the war and the huge number of unemployed men returning from military service as well as the economic challenges of the Great Depression.
+This is partly because of a slump in demand caused by the end of the war, and the huge number of unemployed men returning from military service as well as the economic challenges of the Great Depression.

 Chester-le-Street’s anarchic annual Shrove Tuesday football game is played for the last time due to the damage to shops in the main street, which hosts the game.
 The event is thought to have medieval roots.
 A similar tradition continues at Sedgefield and Alnwick.